IvyZX/flax/docs/guides/use_checkpointing.md

 orbax_checkpointer.save('tmp/orbax/single_save', ckpt, save_args=save_args)
 ```

-3. To use versioning and automatic bookkeeping features, you need to wrap `orbax.checkpoint.CheckpointManager` over `orbax.checkpoint.PyTreeCheckpointer`.
+Next, to use versioning and automatic bookkeeping features, you need to wrap `orbax.checkpoint.CheckpointManager` over `orbax.checkpoint.PyTreeCheckpointer`.

 In addition, provide `orbax.checkpoint.CheckpointManagerOptions` that customizes your needs, such as how often and on what criteria you prefer old checkpoints be deleted.
 See [documentation](https://github.com/google/orbax/blob/main/docs/checkpoint.md#checkpointmanager) for a full list of options offered.